 The first ever race saw both teams starting in Dover and reaching France within 2 minutes of each other.
 According to the rules of the competition, the race was declared a draw.
-Since then, Oxford and Cambridge have met 8 more times in the Channel.
-The most recent race in 2014 saw extremely strong swims from both teams, again resulting in a draw.
+Since then, Oxford and Cambridge have met 9 more times in the Channel.
+The most recent race in 2021 we saw Oxford steal the victory.

-As in all official Channel swims, no wetsuits are allowed, and water temperature is often above 16 degrees C. Each team crosses the channel along the current swimmer in a piloted boat, and after an hour the next swimmer enters the water, with each team member swimming once or more, until the French coast is reached.
+As in all official Channel swims, no wetsuits are allowed and water temperature is often around 16 degrees C. Each team crosses the channel with a piloted boat, and after an hour the next swimmer enters the water, with each team member swimming once or more, until the French coast is reached.

 Training for this event involves physical training for fitness and cold resistance, and mental training for will-power and team support.
 It is very exciting and a lot of fun for both the team, and friends and relatives of those swimming, who can follow the boat via a GPS tracker online, and twitter updates.

 Trials for the team will take place in Lent term to select a team of 3 men and 3 women plus reserves, and in the summer regular open water training sessions will be held in Cambridge, mainly in the Jesus Green Lido and Milton Country Park.
 While primarily designed to help swimmers prepare for the Varsity Open Water races, they will be held on an informal basis and open to anyone interested in trying open water!